aggelos-pappas/discord-success-bot/README.md

-# Discord Bot with Leaderboard
+# Discord Succes Bot with Leaderboard

 This Discord bot is designed to award points to members who post images in a specified channel, and it maintains a leaderboard to track members' points.